Vietnam War (1962 1972)

 were also known as 'Jumping Jacks' because they leap out of the ground to approximately chest height before exploding.

 They have a casualty radius of 30 metres from steel shrapnel fragments.
-Although the mines are of United States of America origin, they were retrieved from allied minefields by the Viet Cong and were responsible for the majority of Australian casualties in the Vietnam War.
+Although the mines are of United States of America origin, they were retrieved from allied minefields by the Viet Cong and were responsible for one tenth of the Australian casualties in the Vietnam War.

 Ho Chi Minh Sandals